jportella93/jon-portella-blog/README.md

-# Next.js Blog for GitHub Pages
+# Next.js Blog (Cloudflare Pages)

-This is a Next.js static site generator (SSG) blog, migrated from Gatsby, configured for deployment to GitHub Pages.
+This is a Next.js static site generator (SSG) blog, migrated from Gatsby, deployed to Cloudflare Pages (Workers) using Wrangler.

 ## Features